ctschnur/labcodes/README.md

 To add a window below with the phase: Instrument -> Window -> Add Window -> New Trace + Window.
 Then Format -> Phase.

 ## taking data from the Keysight

+# installing updated qcodes version
+Both drivers (Anritsu and Keysight) give a `TypeError` in their drivers during initialization of the instrument.
+This didn't occur in the older qcodes conda environment (which is broken).

+TODO:

+- backup the old qcodes version
+- backup the old pyvisa and pyvisa-py versions

+- copy the old pyvisa-py directory (copied from NI?, proprietary?) to the new environment and try again
+- go and debug the driver and find the root cause of the TypeError (requires a console and a text editor, one can't debug properly in spyder).

 ## Qcodes config file